Michael Callan: Awards

-Callan was nominated for a Golden Globe New Star of the Year Award in 1960 for The Flying Fontaines; and won in the same category the following year, for Because They're Young.
+Callan was nominated for the Golden Globe Award for New Star of the Year in 1960 for The Flying Fontaines; and won in the same category the following year, for Because They're Young.

 Personal life and death

 Callan had two daughters, Dawn and Rebecca.
 He died of pneumonia on October 10, 2022, at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, at the age of 86.